 He is the 2016-17 Benedum Distinguished Scholar in Social and Behavioral Sciences at WVU.
 He is the recipient of the 2022 Peter Sloane Award for his research contributions to European sports economics.
 He served as the President of the Eastern Economic Association in 2021-2022.

-He is Editor-in-Chief of Contemporary Economic Policy, a general interest economics journal and serves on the editorial boards of the Journal of Sports Economics, the International Journal of Sport Finance, the International Journal of Sport Management and Marketing, and International Gambling Studies.
+He is Editor-in-Chief of Contemporary Economic Policy, a general interest economics journal and serves on the editorial boards of the Journal of Sports Economics, the International Journal of Sport Finance, the International Journal of Sport Management and Marketing, the International Journal of Sport Marketing and Sponsorship, the International Journal of Empirical Economics, and International Gambling Studies.

 He twice testified before the United States Congress on the economic impact of professional sports teams and facilities.
 He has also testified before the Massachusetts legislature and Washington DC City Council on the financing of sports facilities.
 In 2014 he co-authored a report with economists from the Brattle Group for the Governor’s Office of the Commonwealth of Massachusetts evaluating taxpayer liabilities associated with hosting the 2024 Olympic Games; the Boston 2024 Olympic Bid was terminated shortly after the report was issued.